qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/server.rst

     src/mapserver/qgshttprequesthandler.cpp: 158: (sendResponse) [0ms] Sending HTTP response
     src/core/qgsmessagelog.cpp: 45: (logMessage) [0ms] 2014-12-12T12:39:29 plugin[0] HelloFilter.sendResponse

-On line 13 the “SUCCESS” string indicates that the plugin passed the test.
+On the highlighted line the “SUCCESS” string indicates that the plugin passed the test.

 The same technique can be exploited to use a custom service instead of a core
 one: you could for example skip a **WFS** **SERVICE** request or any other core